Terms in bold are defined in the Glossary of the Instructions for Form 990.

 Core form with Parts I through XII completed, filed in numerical order.

 Schedules, completed as applicable, filed in alphabetical order (see Form 990, Part IV for required schedules).
 All pages

 of a required schedule must be submitted by Form 990 paper filers, even if the filer is only required to complete certain

 parts but not all of the schedule.

 Attachments, completed as applicable.
-These include (a) name change amendment to organizing document required by item B under Heading; (b) list of subordinate organizations included in a group return required by item H under Heading; (c) articles of merger or dissolution, resolutions, and plans of liquidation or merger required by Schedule N (Form 990 or 990-EZ); (d) reasonable
+These include (a) name change amendment to organizing document required by Item B under Heading; (b) list of subordinate organizations included in a group return required by Item H under Heading; (c) articles of merger or dissolution, resolutions, and plans of liquidation or merger required by Schedule N (Form 990 or 990-EZ); (d) reasonable

 cause explanation for a late-filed return; and (e) for hospital organizations only, a copy of the most recent audited financial statements.

-Do not attach materials not authorized in the instructions or not otherwise authorized by the IRS.
+Don't attach materials not authorized in the instructions or not otherwise authorized by the IRS.

 a PDF file that is attached to an e-filed return prevents the IRS from opening the attachment.